Finite Rank Perturbations of Linear Relations and Matrix Pencils: Rank-one perturbations of matrix pencils

 For $\la=\infty$ similar arguments can be used using $F^{-1}E$ and $C:=(F+wv^*)^{-1}(E+wu^*)$ instead of $E^{-1}F$ and $B$, see Corollary \ref{infinito} and Remark \ref{duales}. \end{proof}

-Note that the estimate in item (i) of Theorem \ref{grosserWurf} was already known.
-The same result was shown in \cite[Lemma 2.1]{DMT08} with the help of a result for polynomials, see also \cite[Theorem 1]{T80}.
-On the other hand, the remaining estimates in Theorem \ref{grosserWurf} are completely new.
+Note that the estimate in item (i) of Theorem \ref{grosserWurf} is already known.
+It was shown in \cite[Lemma 2.1]{DMT08} with the help of a result for polynomials, see also \cite[Theorem 1]{T80}.
+The remaining estimates in Theorem \ref{grosserWurf} are completely new.

-Under an additional assumption, which implies that one of the corresponding linear relations is contained in the other, we are able to improve the estimates from Theorem \ref{grosserWurf} in the cases in which one or both pencils are singular.